Full Diocesan Pastoral Plan Now Online - The Word Who is Life

 Richard, your Bishop.

-The Bishop will be visiting the Deaneries on the following dates:
+The Bishop will be visited the Deaneries on the following dates in 2018:

 9th October Lewes Deanery